openvinotoolkit/nncf/docs/compression_algorithms/Quantization.md

 `initializer` section of the quantization algorithm.
 The manual mode is also available by explicitly setting the number of bits per layer through `bitwidth_per_scope` parameter.

+#### Batch-norm statistics adaptation

+After the compression-related changes in the model have been committed, the statistics of the batchnorm layers (per-channel rolling means and variances of activation tensors) can be updated by passing several batches of data through the model before the fine-tuning starts.
+This allows to correct the compression-induced bias in the model and reduce the corresponding accuracy drop even before model training.
+This option is common for quantization, magnitude sparsity and filter pruning algorithms.
+It can be enabled by setting a non-zero value of `num_bn_adaptation_steps` in the `batchnorm_adaptation` section of the `initializer` configuration (see example below).

 **Quantization configuration file parameters**:
 ```
 {